Cameron Kasky: Reactions

 In The New Yorker, journalist Evan Osnos singled out Kasky's direct questioning of Marco Rubio at the CNN town hall as significant and as something no journalist had ever been able to do.
 People magazine stated that as founder of the #NeverAgain movement, and despite death threats from NRA supporters, "Kasky has committed himself to advancing legislative changes that will make it more difficult for people to get guns, and in the process, has helped inspire advocacy around the cause".

-Political views
+Politics

 Kasky endorsed Andrew Yang in the 2020 Democratic Party presidential primaries, claiming to be "very tired of... the same nonsense that's been failing the American people for generations.
 Yang is offering up solutions that change the game."
 Upon Yang dropping out, Kasky threw his support behind Bernie Sanders, and subsequently endorsed Joe Biden in the general election.

 In 2025, Kasky was a vocal supporter of Zohran Mamdani's mayoral campaign.

+2026 congressional campaign

 In September 2025, Kasky said he was considering running in the 2026 Democratic primary for New York's 12th congressional district to replace the retiring Jerry Nadler.
 He officially launched his campaign in November 2025.

-Kasky is a vocal critic of Israel and has stated that the nation is committing genocide in Gaza.

-Kasky identifies as a democratic socialist and has stated that he is a dues-paying member of the Democratic Socialists of America.
+On January 14, 2026 Kasky announced he was ending his campaign to pursue a partnership with Representative Ro Khanna to advance human rights legislation concerning the Gaza genocide.